ArberSephirotheca/research-bot/README.md

 cargo run --bin discord_bot
 ```

-The bot logs each `/ask` request to stdout and appends a `Context:` line in its replies to show whether it used dataset chunks (plus top sources) or had no context.
+The bot logs each `/ask` request to stdout and replies with section headings for Paper, Question, Answer, and Context. `/ask_paper` includes the paper title when available.
 `/ask_paper` title matching is built from the report markdown files in `REPORTS_DIR`.
 Per-paper summaries are cached under `RAG_PAPER_SUMMARY_CACHE_DIR` to speed up repeat queries.
 Use `RAG_PAPER_SUMMARY_CACHE_TTL_SECS` to expire cached summaries (0 disables expiry).